-[Additional Information] Due to the limited number of PCs, the attendance of guidance is requisite for taking this class.
+[Additional Information] The attendance of guidance is requisite for taking this class.
 Each student is required to have obtained an ECS-ID (account for the education computer system) and the textbook by the start of the class.

 Introduction to Electric and Electronic Circuit Theory